Sameer2748/2D-Metaverse/README.md

 # 2d metaverse Project

+Space for teams to move with avatar.
+One to One Video call functionality when user face each other.
+Meeting room Option in left bottom room enter. let's work and have fun together.

 This repository is a **2d metaverse ** project that manages a monorepo structure with the following apps:

 1. **frontend** - A web application for the user interface.